motiondeveloper/aefunctions/README.md

 ## Overview

-**aefunctions** is a library of usual expressions for Adobe After Effects, in the form of an importable JSON file containing the functions.
-This saves copy-pasting large amounts of code, allowing each function to be used multiple times in a project while still coming from the one source.
+**aefunctions** is a library of useful functions use in for Adobe After Effects expressions, in the form of an importable JSON file.
+This saves copy-pasting large amounts of code, allowing each function to be used multiple times in a project while only having the one source.

 ## Usage